8/4/2015 Casting Practice!

-A pendulum cast provides a smooth swing that reduces the likelihood of a backlash when compared to other techniques that use a quick start/stop motion like the overhead cast.
+The second video is the first in a series that provides tips on the pendulum cast - a cast that provides a smooth swing that reduces the likelihood of a backlash when compared to other techniques that use a quick start/stop motion like the overhead cast.

-Moreover, the pendulum cast can make a difference when the fish are lurking pas the breakers at times.
+Moreover, the pendulum cast can make a difference when the fish are lurking past the breakers at times.

 The last video demonstrates the use and casting of an Alvey Sidecast Reel.